What could go wrong for Liverpool in race for the Premier League title?

 On Sunday they face perhaps their toughest test against title rivals Man City but that Super Sunday clash kicks off a run of potentially 14 games in 54 days through to the Anfield match with Sheffield United on January 2, with a Club World Cup in Qatar thrown in the middle and a rescheduled game with West Ham to fit in elsewhere.

 Klopp doesn't see the international break as a rest, either.
-It's a period where most of his players are out of his control, travelling all over, and at the mercy of others' training techniques and fitness schedules.
+It's a period where most of his players are out of his control, travelling all over the world, and at the mercy of others' training techniques and fitness schedules.

 Including those two international games, some senior players may be playing a game every 3.6 days in that run.